 Each regulated staff is compliant with this maximum ratio.
-For the members of the Group Executive Committee and Management Committee, who are beneficiaries of a long term incentive plan vesting after five years and awarded in Société Générale shares or share equivalents, the faculty given by the Ordinance n°2014-518 of 20 February 2014 to apply a discount rate to the part of the variable remuneration awarded in instruments and deferred for at least five years has been applied to compute the ratio between variable and fixed components.
+For the ex-members of the Group Executive Committee and other members of the Management Committee, who are beneficiaries of a long term incentive plan vesting after five years and awarded in Societe Generale shares or share equivalents, the faculty given by the Ordinance n°2014-518 of 20 February 2014 to apply a discount rate to the part of the variable remuneration awarded in instruments and deferred for at least five years has been applied to compute the ratio between variable and fixed components.